qchen3301/Notes-On-Java/README.md

 An `object` descends from a `class`.
 When a program is run, it creates `object`s based on the parameters set by a `class`.
 Every `object` created from a class is called an `instance` of that class.

+`Class`es must be *imported* in order to be used by Java programs, and are by convention imported at the very top of the program, before any other declarations.

 ### Naming conventions
 `variables` begin with lowercase and follow camelCase.